snowcodeer/VisualAIser/README.md

 1. **Start a Conversation**: Click the "Start" button and select a persona
 2. **Voice Commands**: Speak naturally to interact with the AI agent
-3. **Tool Calling**: Say "open annual report" to automatically open the Google Sheets document
+3. **Tool Calling**: Say "open annual report" or "open company policy" to automatically open documents
 4. **View Transcript**: See the conversation history in real-time

 ## Tool Calling Implementation